 I have been tutoring since 2005, and it has always been face-to-face.
-When I first considered the idea of online tutoring, I was extremely worried.
+When I first considered the idea of online tutoring, I was apprehensive.

 I asked myself:

-How can you see what the student is doing?
+- How can I see what the student is doing?

-How can you help students improve if you are not sitting right there (admittedly, hovering)?
+- How can I help students improve if you are not sitting right there (admittedly, hovering)?

 After doing some research and trying a couple of sessions online, I am now a firm believer in online tutoring.
 It prevents me from hovering (lucky students), but I still have the opportunity and the space to provide feedback and see my students.

-Here, I am going to provide you with some tips to support students online.
-If you are a tutor, use these tips to help you get set-up.
+I am going to provide you with some tips to support students online.
+If you are an educator, use these tips to start your online tutoring job.
 If you are a parent, use these tips to get your student ready for online tutoring.

 First, consider how you will connect for your session.
-My favorite way is using GoogleHangouts and GoogleDocs; however, Skype is also a great way to connect.
-The tutor and the family should determine the best platform for connecting that will meet your needs and that all are comfortable with.
+My favorite way is using GoogleHangouts and GoogleDocs; however, Skype is also a great way to connect online.
+The tutor and the family should determine the best platform for connecting to meet your needs and comfort level.

-If you are working on an assignment or reading something together, make sure you each have a copy before you begin.
-If it is a document, many phones have apps now to send and scan a document so that you can both have access to it.
+When working on an assignment or reading something together, make sure you each have a copy before beginning.
+If it is a document, many phones now have apps to send and scan a document so that you can both have access to it.

-On Google, you can share screens or share documents.
-I love GoogleDocs when helping a student with writing because we can talk to each other over GoogleTalk and work on the document simultaneously using the GoogleDoc feature.
+Google allows you to share screens or documents.
+I love GoogleDocs when helping a student with writing because we can talk to each other over GoogleTalk and work simultaneously using the GoogleDoc feature.

 Building a rapport is still possible, even when in separate locations.
-In the same way that you would begin a tutoring session by checking in with each other, setting goals, and getting focused, you can still begin your session with this communication.
+We begin a face-to-face tutoring session by checking in, setting goals, and focusing.
+Online tutoring sessions should also start with this communication.

-Ultimately, online instruction might take some getting used to.
-But the benefits for the environment, the ease with which you can meet, and the ability to maintain support and rapport are great reasons for considering the online platform.
+It might take time to get used to online tutoring.
+Still, the benefits for the environment, the ease with which you can meet, and the ability to maintain support and rapport are excellent reasons to consider the online platform.